micheltraub/pex-prevalent-colors-challenge/README.md

 ---
 ## Extra
 ### Converting CSV result into HTML
-The app has the capability to convert the CSV result into a static HTML file, to give a visual prefiew of the imagens and colors.
+The app has the capability to convert the *CSV* result into a static *HTML* file, to give a visual preview of the imagens and prevalent colors.

 By default its already enabled.
-You can change the configs in the `.Env` file modifying the following:
+You can change the configs in the `.env` file modifying the following:
 ```shell
 GENERATE_HTML=true
 HTML_TEMPLATE_FILENAME=./web/templates/result.tmpl